 What are my military housing choices?

 Moving is a significant and exciting time.
-Make sure to give yourself time to make a decision that is right for you.
-Remember to check out the Relocation Assistance Program or housing office to help you sort through your housing options.
+Make sure to give yourself time to make the right housing decision for you and your family.
+Remember to communicate with your local housing office to help you sort through your housing options.

-- Government-owned military installation housing is owned and maintained by the Department of Defense and saves you from paying rent and most utilities.
-With this option, you give up your basic allowance for housing.
+- Government-owned military installation housing is owned and maintained by the Department of Defense.
+Your basic allowance for housing is used for rent and most utilities.
+With this government-provided housing option, you will not receive a basic allowance for housing.

 - Single or unaccompanied military installation housing is often referred to as “the barracks” or “bachelor quarters.”
 These dormitories are not always private.
 Some service members share a room or a bathroom.
 The upside: this housing option comes rent free.

-- You can rent a home off the military installation, but exercise caution before signing a rental contract.
-Check to see that the contract has a clause in it that allows you to break the lease if you are reassigned or deployed.
-You should seek advice from your military installation’s legal assistance office on the type of legalese your lease should contain prior to signing anything.
+- You can rent a home off the military installation.
+Before signing a contract, review carefully and ensure the contract has a military clause in it that allows you to break the lease if you are reassigned or deployed.
+If you have questions about a rental agreement and breaking a lease, contact your closest legal assistance office through MilitaryINSTALLATIONS or the Armed Forces Legal Assistance Legal Services Locator.

 - Buying a home is a big investment.
 If you choose to buy a home outside of the military installation, then you need to be prepared to sell it or to find someone who is willing to rent it relatively quickly.
 First, find a house that fits your family’s size and needs.
 Next, factor in the length of your commute, the cost of the home and the maintenance fees associated with the home.
 It would also be prudent to check to see if your military installation’s housing office is offering a class on home buying.

-Military OneSource can help you find the perfect housing option so that you can master your move.
+Military OneSource or your installation’s housing office can help you find the perfect housing option so that you can master your move.